Global Innovation Imperatives (Gii)

 - Virtual or hybrid engagements, including, but not limited to: symposia, meetings, webinars, etc.

 - Coordinate and compose a white paper on your findings with suggested solutions.

-- Plans to present the white paper and any additional research at a press briefing during an ACS National Meeting.
+- Plans to present the white paper, and research via a poster board presentation during an ACS Meeting.

 Proposals can allocate grant funding to the following:

 - Materials related to the project (ex: lab equipment)

 - Any software required for the project (ex: Zoom meetings)